google/WebFundamentals/src/content/en/ilt/pwa/lab-workbox.md

 Run the following command to install the project dependencies:

     npm install
-    npm install gulp --global

-Then build and serve the app with the gulp `serve` task:
+Then build and serve the app with the following command:

-    gulp serve
+    npm run serve

-You can terminate the `gulp serve` process at any time with `Ctrl-c`.
+You can terminate the `serve` process at any time with `Ctrl-c`.

 #### Explanation